Emergent gravity fails to explain color-dependent galaxy-galaxy lensing signals from SDSS Dr7: Summary and Discussion

 We also further test the validity of our selection of isolated systems using illustrisTNG300-3 \citep{nelson2018}, and we found that the contribution of possible satellite out of SDSS spectroscopic detection limit is ~10\% for the most massive stellar mass bin and 1\% for the second most massive stellar mass bin.
 This effect can be neglected for the rest of the samples.

 In general, EG scenario of gravity failed to explain the color dependence of the galaxy-galaxy lensing signal and we summarise as follows: \begin{itemize}

-\item The EG favors PLANCK18 cosmology with reduced $\chi^2=1.907$ to WMAP5 $\chi^2=2.959$.
-The NFW model shows significant lower $\chi^2$ value than those from EG already without red and blue dichotomy, which are 0.868(0.996) for WMAP5 cosmology and 0.949(1.453).
+\item The EG favors PLANCK18 cosmology with reduced $\chi^2_{reduced}=1.907$ to WMAP5 $\chi^2_{reduced}=2.959$ with degrees of freedom of 15 for NFW and 25 for EG. The NFW model shows significant lower reduced $\chi^2$ value than those from EG already without red and blue dichotomy, which are 0.868(0.996) for WMAP5 cosmology and 0.949(1.453).

 \item The most significant difference is from the first three stellar mass bins after the red and blue classification.
-For instance, in PLANCK18 cosmology the $\chi^2$ is 0.718(0.885) for red lens sample and 0.659(0.626) for blue sample, and these values are increased to 1.792(1.762) and 2.730(2.931) respectively in EG model.
+For instance, in PLANCK18 cosmology the reduced $\chi^2$ is 0.718(0.885) for red lens sample and 0.659(0.626) for blue sample, and these values are increased to 1.792(1.762) and 2.730(2.931) respectively in EG model.

 \item The halo mass discrepancy between abundance matching and NFW model fitting is significant for the last two stellar mass bins, this is due to the combination of selection effect and abundance matching method.